By Christina Vranian Grande

 What is FINSTA?

 And there was my answer.
 What is FINSTA?
 Partly, it’s something kids do because everyone else is.
 How many kids, I wondered, made these accounts or made other decisions based on their friends’ choices?
-Even the Birkenstocks Hallie wore also held the feet of over a dozen of her friends.
-Aside from hair color, it was difficult to tell the junior girls apart—each wore black leggings and an athletic top—the uniform of the 17-year-old.
+Even Hallie’s Birkenstocks were worn by a dozen of her friends.
+Aside from hair color, it was difficult to tell the junior girls apart.
+Each girl wore black leggings and an athletic top—the uniform of the 17-year-old.
 If you asked them why they wore leggings or why they wore the sandals, they would inevitably say that the clothes were comfortable.

 “Do other people just post ugly pictures?”
 I asked, knowing she was distracted at that moment and she wouldn’t catch on to my interrogation.